State and Local Government Agency Procedures

-DSS employees may verify the active participation and county residency of a participant prior to executing his or her request to use the Safe at Home P.O.
-Box in lieu of his or her residence address.
+DSS employees may verify the active participation and county residency of a participant prior to executing his or her request to use his or her designated Safe at Home mailing address in lieu of his or her confidential address.
 Please get written authorization from the participant to verify county residency prior to contacting Safe at Home.
-To request verification, report suspicious activity, or for more information about the program or to request brochures or posters, please contact Safe at Home toll free at (877) 322-5227.
+To request verification, for more information about the program or to request brochures or posters, please contact Safe at Home toll free at (877) 322-5227.

 - Food Stamps Procedures:

-- The address shown on the Safe at Home ID Card must be accepted in lieu of the residence address for applicants and recipients of food stamps.
+- The designated mailing address shown on the Safe at Home Authorization ID Card must be accepted in lieu of the participant's confidential address for applicants and recipients of food stamps.
 Proof of residence is not a condition of eligibility and food stamps cannot be denied if an applicant does not have a fixed mailing address.
 County residency may be verified by getting written authorization from the participant and contacting the Safe at Home program.

 - Cal WORKS Procedures:

-- The address shown on the Safe at Home ID Card must be accepted as the designated mailing address in lieu of the confidential address for applicants and recipients of Cal WORKS benefits.
+- The address shown on the Safe at Home Authorization ID Card must be accepted as the designated mailing address in lieu of the confidential address for applicants and recipients of Cal WORKS benefits.
 The exception to this rule occurs when factors affecting eligibility cannot be determined without a home visit.
 In these instances, the applicant/recipient is required to provide the actual residence address.
 When it becomes necessary to obtain the actual residence address, this information is to be maintained in the case file only or in some other secure manner, and is not to be entered on any computer or automated system.
-Continue to use the Safe at Home P.O.
-Box on all computer-generated documents.
+Continue to use the participant's designated Safe at Home mailing address as his or her mailing address.

 - Agencies Conducting Home Inspections:

-- If forms require both a street address for home inspection purposes as well as the Safe at Home mailing address, please keep the participant’s actual street address in a confidential file that is not available to the public and place a password on the participant’s record to limit access to the information.
-Under California law (per Government Code §6207, 6215.5) the participant’s actual street address cannot be released to the public or placed in any public record without a court order.
+- If forms require both a street address for home inspection purposes as well as the participant's designated Safe at Home mailing address, please keep the participant’s street address in a confidential file that is not available to the public and place a password, if possible, on the participant’s record to limit access to the information.
+Under California law (per Government Code §6207, 6215.5) the participant’s confidential address cannot be released to the public or placed in any public record without a court order.

 Back To Top

 - Exclusive Confidential Voter Registration cards are provided to applicants by Safe at Home's designated enrolling agencies during the application process and to participants of the program by Safe at Home.

-- Safe at Home receives the completed cards, reviews them for accuracy and completeness, and forwards them to the appropriate county elections office.
+- Safe at Home receives the completed cards from the voter, reviews them for accuracy and completeness, and forwards them to the appropriate county elections office.